cpsc4900/pcs/db/readme.md

 # Database Folder

 ## Include
-1. Keep copies of the script needed to generate the database
+1. Keep copies of the script needed to generate the database in "db_install_scripts"
-2. Keep test scripts in here
+2. Keep test scripts in "db_test"
-3. Keep pics of the ERD in here
+3. Keep pics of the ERD in "db_model"
-4. Keep a test TODO list (at the very end)
+4. Keep a test TODO list in "db_test"
+5. Keep the mysql workbench project in "db_model"

 ## General Note

+See db_install_scripts to install the pcs_db locally

 I am by no means a database tester, so if you find a more elegant way to handle testing, go for it.
 Below is just a suggested method.
 In any event, we need to document functional queries to the database AND have proof that they work.
 The following is just a suggestion.

 ## Test Scripts